entbappy/End-to-end-ML-Project-with-MLflow/README.md

-## About MLflow & DVC
+## About MLflow
 MLflow

  - Its Production Grade
  - Trace all of your expriements
- - Logging & taging your model
+ - Logging & tagging your model

-DVC

- - Its very lite weight for POC only
- - lite weight expriements tracker
- - It can perform Orchestration (Creating Pipelines)